Renewing your spirit one bite at a time

 *The internal temperature of sourdough cinnamon rolls should be around 190-200°F (88-93°C) when they are fully cooked.
 You can use an instant-read thermometer to check the temperature in the center of one of the rolls.

-• During this time, make the frosting.
-In a large mixing bowl, add the softened cream cheese and butter.
+• In a large mixing bowl, add the softened cream cheese and butter.

 • Reduce the speed of your hand mixer to low.
 Slowly add the powdered sugar, about one cup at a time.
 This prevents a sugary mess and ensures that the powdered sugar is incorporated evenly into the mixture.

-• After each addition of powdered sugar, increase the mixer speed to medium and continue to blend until the frosting becomes smooth and well combined.
-Be sure to scrape down the sides of the bowl with a spatula to ensure even mixing (optional: adjust the consistency by adding a teaspoon of milk at a time).
+• Continue to blend until the frosting becomes smooth and well combined.
+Be sure to scrape down the sides of the bowl with a spatula to ensure even mixing.
+You can add a teaspoon of milk at a time if you would like a thinner consistency.

-• These are best enjoyed the day of, but you can store them on your countertop in an airtight container for 2 days or up to a week in your refrigerator.
+• These are best enjoyed the day they’re baked, but un-frosted rolls can be stored in an airtight container for up to 2 days on the counter-top or up to a week in the refrigerator.

 sourdough cinnamon rolls